EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter the test_ticket’s date into the element `#update-date`
 - Click element `input[type="submit"]
 - Validate that the page has been redirected to /
-- Validate that the `#update_message` element shows and error message stating "The ticket of the given name must exist."
+- Validate that the `#update_message` element shows an error message stating "The ticket of the given name must exist."
+- Open /logout (clean up)

+### Test Case R5.7.1:  For any errors, redirect back to / and show an error message.
+Mocking:
+- Mock backend.get_user to return a test_user instance
+- Mock backend.get_ticket to return a the test_ticket instance
+- Mock backend.get_all_tickets to return all tickets

+Actions:
+- Open /logout (to invalid any logged-in sessions may exist)
+- Open /login
+- Enter test_user's email into element `#email`
+- Enter test_user's password into element `#password`
+- Click element `input[type="submit"]
+- Open /
+- Navigate to the update ticket form
+- Enter " no!tATicket " `#ticket-to-update`
+- Enter " no!tATicket " in element `#update-name`
+- Enter the test_ticket’s price into the element `#update-price`
+- Enter the test_ticket’s quantity into the element `#update-quantity`
+- Enter the test_ticket’s date into the element `#update-date`
+- Click element `input[type="submit"]
+- Validate that the page has been redirected to /
+- Validate that the `#update_message` element shows contains an error message."
 - Open /logout (clean up)